 An outdoor table should be simple and well-proportioned, blending into a landscape rather than fighting it for attention.

 There’s also something particularly accommodating about a round table; it’s forgiving if you need to pull up one more chair at the last minute.
-Here are ten favorites; the tables below are designed to seat four people and come with a hole for an umbrella, unless otherwise noted.
+Here are 10 favorites; the tables below are designed to seat four people and many have a hole for an umbrella.

-Above: Munder-Skiles’ collection of custom garden furniture includes 145 graceful designs in both wood and metal, in styles that range from historical to modern.
+Above: Munder-Skiles’s collection of custom garden furniture includes 145 graceful designs in both wood and metal in styles that range from historical to modern.
 The company’s showroom is located an hour’s drive north of New York City.
 For pricing, contact Munder-Skiles.